 In 1928, with assets at $5 million, the bank moved to its first freestanding building at 26 Broadway.

 By the 1960s, the industries that had built Rondout had long since died out and many of its commercial buildings were vacant.
 An Urban Renewal program forced Rondout Savings Bank to relocate.
 We stayed close to our roots by moving just up the hill to our present location at 300 Broadway.

 Since 1967 when we moved in, we've grown from $22 million to close to $230 million in assets.

-The geographical community that we serve has grown from a village (which long ago was combined into the City of Kingston) to a county-and-a-half (Ulster County and Northern Dutchess County).
+The geographical community that we serve has grown from a village (which long ago was combined into the City of Kingston) to all of Ulster and Dutchess Counties.